Captain Sir Tom Moore in hospital after testing positive for Covid-19 - The Courier

 “The medical care he has received in the last few weeks has been remarkable and we know that the wonderful staff at Bedford Hospital will do all they can to make him comfortable and hopefully return home as soon as possible.

-Last year the centenarian raised more than £32 million for the NHS by walking laps of his Bedfordshire garden.
+Capt Sir Tom’s fundraising efforts raised more than £32 million for the NHS, walking 100 laps of his garden before his 100th birthday during the first national lockdown in April.

-Labour leader Sir Keir Starmer is among the many sending messages to Captain Moore and his family.
+The veteran set out to raise £1,000 from his lockdown charity challenge but his efforts struck a chord with the nation, and praise and donations flooded in.

-Mr Starmer tweeted: “The whole nation hopes you get well soon @captaintommoore.
-You’ve been an inspiration to us all throughout this crisis.”
+In acknowledgement of his efforts, he was knighted by the Queen during a unique open-air ceremony at Windsor Castle in summer 2020.

 Support The Courier today.